 hills spotted with pinon pine and juniper.

 The lake was a cloudy tan color with blasted, sun-whitened juniper skeletons along the edges – an almost colorless palette, just shades of beige with occasional splotches of small green, ground-hugging plants.
 On the higher trails, slabs of shale or sandstone looked like petrified beaches.
-It was easy to see that all this was at bottom of an ocean at one time.
+It was easy to believe that all this was at bottom of an ocean at one time.

-Robert took his RV to Camping World in Albuquerque and left it there to have some work done to repair an unfortunate rv adventure of his own, then drove back to stay with me.
+Robert took his RV to Camping World in Albuquerque and left it there to have work done to repair an unfortunate rv adventure of his own, then drove back to stay with me.

 Santa Rosa is a small town with only one little market, and a lot of boarded up businesses.
 The old Route 66 went right through the middle of it, but I-40 put an end to the traffic those businesses used to enjoy.